erikyo/b8/README.md

 ## A statistical spam filter implemented in PHP

-b8 is a statistical ("Bayesian") spam filter implemented in PHP.
+b8 is a statistical ("Bayesian") spam filter implemented in PHP (at least 7.2).
 It is intended to keep your weblog or guestbook spam-free.
 The filter can be used anywhere in your PHP code and tells you whether a text is spam or not, using statistical text analysis.

 ## Homepage